Pluteus cervinus Fawn Pluteus Shipley Country Park,

 yellow/orange, with sticky appearance.
 Flexible and tough.
 Up

 to 6 cm in height.
-On dead coniferous wood.
-Not edible
+On dead coniferous wood

 Thumbnail panels: